furry-tail/blogger/README.md

 # blogger
-A standard blog website, where diferrent users can post and comment on blogs.
+A standard blog website, where different users can post and comment on blogs.